UPPS No. 04.04.09

 Awards – Texas State may provide volunteers with engraved plaques, pins, or awards of a similar nature, with a value that does not exceed $75 for each volunteer, to recognize special achievement and outstanding services of volunteers.

-Compensation - Texas State cannot compensate volunteers for their services, because to do so would not be consistent with their volunteer status.
+Compensation – Texas State cannot compensate volunteers for their services, because to do so would not be consistent with their volunteer status.
 For the same reason, Texas State cannot provide benefits that could be considered compensation for services.
-For example, use of Texas State’s Student Health Center, shuttle bus system, workers’ compensation program, and Paw Points program are not available to volunteers.
+For example, use of Texas State’s Student Health Center, shuttle bus system, and workers’ compensation program are not available to volunteers.

 Tax Deductions – The value of the services performed by volunteers is not tax deductible; however, volunteers may qualify for other tax deductions such as for out-of-pocket expenses incurred while doing volunteer work for Texas State, including travel expenses and materials and supplies not reimbursed.
 Volunteers should consult their income tax advisors for other possibilities.